eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 ![](./figures/eddie-framework-collect-data-message-broker.svg)

-1. Prerequisite: The Eligible Party has configured the EDDIE Framework and ensured that at least one Outbound Connector is enabled.
-2. The Region Connector collects energy data from the respective regional data source and sends it to the EDDIE Core, formatted either in CIM or in a non-standardized EDDIE format.
+1. The Region Connector collects energy data from the respective regional data source and sends it to the EDDIE Core, formatted either in CIM or in a non-standardized EDDIE format.
+(Prerequisite: The Eligible Party has configured the EDDIE Framework and ensured that at least one Outbound Connector is enabled.)
-3. The EDDIE Core forwards the received data to all active Outbound Connectors.
+1. The EDDIE Core forwards the received data to all active Outbound Connectors.
-4. The Outbound Connector publishes the data to the configured message broker (Kafka, AMQP, or MQTT).
+1. The Outbound Connector publishes the data to the configured message broker (Kafka, AMQP, or MQTT).
-5. The Eligible Party subscribes to the relevant topics on the message broker and consumes the transmitted customer data.
+1. The Eligible Party subscribes to the relevant topics on the message broker and consumes the transmitted customer data.

 ## The Eligible Party collects customer data via HTTP